awakcon1234/BoatRacing/README.md

 ## Usage (overview)
 - Use `/boatracing teams` to open the main GUI.
 - Create a team and set your racer number and boat type (normal boats listed before chest variants).
-- Admins can create teams (via Admin GUI), rename teams, change team color, and delete teams (player actions are leaderless).
+- Admins can create teams, rename teams, change team color, and delete teams.
+Optionally, members can rename and change color from the Team GUI if enabled by config.
+ - Optionally, members can also disband their own team from the Team GUI if enabled by config.
-- Configure a track (finish, pit, checkpoints, starts) with the BoatRacing selection tool.
+- Configure a track (finish, starts, and optionally pit area and checkpoints) with the BoatRacing selection tool.
+Use the Tracks GUI to create/select the active track.
 - Run a race with a public registration window or start immediately.

 ## Track setup (built-in)